Most homeowners have a laundry list of home renovation projects they want to accomplish.

 The great part about home renovations projects is that you’ll be reaping the intangible benefits of them while you’re living in the home (i.e. the enjoyment you get) as well as the tangible financial benefits that they bring (i.e. higher re-sale value and lower ongoing costs).

-So, while you may be hesitant to undertake extensive home renovation projects out of fear or monetary concerns, know that everything you do to personalize your home will bring you a great return on what is likely to big among your largest investments — both for now and in the future.
+So, while you may be hesitant to undertake extensive home renovation projects out of fear or monetary concerns, know that everything you do to personalize your home, from renovating your kitchen to adding a custom pegboard to your garage, will bring you a great return on what is likely to big among your largest investments — both for now and in the future.